severian42/Cascade-of-Semantically-Integrated-Layers/README.md

 ## Overview

 The **Cascade of Semantically Integrated Layers (CSIL)** is a pure Python algorithm that enriches responses from any LLM by layering semantic understanding and contextual depth.
-CSIL breaks down input through a series of processing layersâ€”adding detail, context, and even a bit of wit along the way.
+CSIL breaks down input through a series of processing layers, adding detail, context, and even a bit of insight along the way.
 No fancy frameworks, just Python being clever with a little help from `nltk`, `networkx`, and `scikit-learn`.

 ---